Taik1e/cv/README.md

 After some time later, a small dev studio posted a question if any of the people would be willing to test an alpha demo of their game before releasing it as an full demo.

-At the start of the alpha test I had some technical issues as the game was not willing to start and kept crashing but after some patches I have managed to make it work and sweep thru the small 2 hours long technical demo of the game which featured the first hours of the nuclear powerplant accident.
+At the start of the alpha test, I had some technical issues as the game was not willing to start and kept crashing, but after some patches I have managed to make it work and sweep thru the small 2 hours long technical demo of the game, which featured the first hours of the nuclear powerplant accident.

 ## Skills